Skip to Content

 What Should I Do If I Experience Sexual Harassment at Work?

-If you experience sexual harassment at your workplace, it is crucial to document every incident meticulously.
-Note the date, time, location, parties involved, and any witnesses.
-This detailed record can be pivotal in legal proceedings.
-Report the behavior to your supervisor or HR department in writing.
-Keep a copy of your complaint and any responses.
-If the harassment does not cease, consult a sexual harassment attorney to understand your rights and explore options for legal action.
-At Domb Rauchwerger LLP, we offer personalized legal counsel to help you navigate these complex fields and protect your rights.
+If you experience sexual harassment at work, document every incident carefully.
+Record the date, time, location, people involved, and any witnesses.
+Keep all written complaints and employer responses.
+If the harassment continues, consult a sexual harassment attorney to understand your rights and explore your options.
+At Domb Rauchwerger LLP, we offer personalized legal support to protect your interests.

 How Can Domb Rauchwerger LLP Help Me with a Sexual Harassment Claim?

-Domb Rauchwerger LLP offers a unique dual-partner approach in handling sexual harassment claims.
-This means you benefit from the combined experience and insights of two seasoned attorneys dedicated to your case.
-We guide you through every step, from gathering evidence and documenting your experiences to representing you in negotiations or court proceedings.
-Our background in defending large corporations equips us to counteract their typical defense strategies effectively.
-We work on a contingency basis, meaning you pay no fees unless we secure a recovery for you.
+Domb Rauchwerger LLP uses a dual-partner approach in handling sexual harassment claims.
+You get the combined knowledge of two seasoned attorneys focused on your case.
+We guide you through all stages, from gathering records to presenting your case and representing you in negotiations or court.
+Our defense background with large corporations equips us to anticipate typical employer strategies.
+We work on a contingency basis, so you owe nothing unless you recover money.

 What Are My Rights Under California Law Against Sexual Harassment?

-Under California law, employees have the right to work in an environment free from sexual harassment.
-This includes unwelcome advances, offensive remarks, or any conduct that creates a hostile or intimidating atmosphere based on sex or gender.
-California law also protects employees from retaliation if they report harassment.
-It is essential to know that both supervisors and coworkers can be held liable for harassment.
-In the unfortunate event of experiencing such conditions, speaking with a sexual harassment attorney near you can help you understand and assert your rights.
+California law gives employees the right to a work environment free from sexual harassment.
+This includes unwelcome advances, offensive remarks, or any conduct that creates a hostile or intimidating culture based on sex or gender.
+The law also protects employees from retaliation if they report misconduct.
+Both supervisors and coworkers may be held responsible for harassment.
+Speaking with a sexual harassment attorney helps you clarify your rights and next steps.

 Can I Be Fired for Reporting Sexual Harassment?